JoannaMoussa/E-Learning-Platform/README_detailed.md

 - Run the following command: `pip install -r requirements.txt`
 - And finally, run the following command: `python manage.py runserver` and open the provided url in your browser

-  I will provide 2 account credentials to sign in:

-  - **An instructor account:** username: Christopher and Password: christopher
-  - **A student account:** username: Jad and Password: jad

-    Please note that the first letter of both usernames starts with an uppercase letter, however the first letter of both passwords starts with a lowercase letter.

 ## 5. About this web application

 I will start by talking about some components in the web app that are common in all web pages.